Estimote/Android-Fleet-Management-SDK/README.md

 Details of each of your Estimote devices are available in Estimote Cloud.
 Each device has a unique identifier, but remembering it and using it for every one of your devices can be challenging.
 This is why Estimote Proximity SDK uses attachment-based identification.

 Each device has an associated JSON.
-When the SDK detects a proximity change of a device, it checks the device's attachment JSON to see which registered rule should be applied.
+When the SDK detects a change in the proximity to a device, it checks the device's attachment JSON to see which of the registered rules should be applied.

 During the pre-release stage of Estimote Proximity SDK, attachment JSONs are encoded in tags.
 The convention for a tag-encoded attachment is